kdnelson/Skippyzon/README.md

 ### My notes

-Implement Bootstrap and style everything, especially product grid, syle by component and not .css files Actions can use some better error checking
+Standerdize the import list in each file
 Rename basket to cart

+Implement Bootstrap and style everything, especially product grid, syle by component and not .css files Add cached user token
+Add Jest with 1 unit test
+How to use each folder indexes?
+Add red slid after an item delete from cart
-Look closely to item price and checkout total, something is off replace error popups with an error page or banner standerdize the import list in each file
-Install and implement ESLint
+Actions can use some better error checking replace error popups with an error page or banner Install and implement ESLint
 Replace hardcoded text to using a constants file Standardize all forms with same tab width